Danny213123/test-22/blogs/ecosystems-and-partners/the-instinct-gpu-driver:-bifurcation-from-rocm-userspace/README.md

 Today ROCm is synonymous with software for AMD's Instinct GPUs.
 ROCm describes everything from the driver to the runtime to the our libraries that enable AI and HPC software stacks.
-Starting in ROCm 6.4, we modify our software ontology to include the Instinct Datacenter GPU driver.
+Starting in ROCm 6.4, we expand our software family to include the Instinct Datacenter GPU driver.
-This Instinct driver will bifurcate from the current ROCm driver, also known as ROCk, with a separate release process including an independent version number scheme, a new documentation site and a laser focus on enabling applications on our datacenter GPU products.
+The Instinct driver bifurcates from the current ROCm driver with a separate release process including an independent version number scheme, a new documentation site and a laser focus on enabling applications on our datacenter GPU products.
-This annoucement delves into the changes and the impacts on our users.
+This annoucement helps you prepare for these changes and mitigate impacts.

+## What is the Instinct driver?

+AMD's open source GPU driver is available through several channels.
+Users currently get the driver through ROCm installations, through Radeon Software for Linux and it is present in many Linuux kernel builds.
+The build of the amdgpu driver and related packages currently distributed and documented with the ROCm, is now renamed as the Instinct driver.
+Previously, it was referred to as the ROCm driver or ROCk.
+The source code of the driver is published on ROCm/ROCK-Kernel-Driver (soon to be renamed to ROCm/instict-driver).
+You may ask, "This just a renaming, why do I care?".
+The changes that happen with ROCm 6.4 are just nomenclature related and may be ignored without repurcussion.
+Overtime, the Instinct driver will focus exclusively on the subset of features neeeded for headless datacenter GPUs (also referred to accelerators or AI cards), i.e. GPUs without a display out.
+New installation options are planned to remove permisssion complexities such as user membership in the video or render groups.
+Future installation options may exclude packages needed to run display outputs to reduce the driver footprint.

 ## Instinct driver support policy